 Dr. Miles toiled diligently to provide improvements and benefits to the College—ultimately to his own detriment.
 He traveled frequently to the Capitol to shepherd appropriation bills through the state Legislature, often employing “tricks” and “manoeuvres” to get the bills passed.
 What exactly these moves were is unclear, but according to Beal they “didn’t tend to make it easier to get bills through in succeeding legislatures.”
 Moreover, he appears to have made some enemies along the way, among them Governor John Judson Bagley.6

-In 1875 Bagley had firm control of the Board of Agriculture—he had appointed three of its six members, and renewed the appointment of a fourth—and, through them, had his own man, William Henry Pickering Marston, appointed Secretary of the Board (a move Beal deemed “most unfortunate”).
+In 1875 Bagley had firm control of the Board of Agriculture—he had appointed three of its six members, and renewed the appointment of a fourth—and, through them, had his own man, William Henry Pickering Marston, appointed Secretary of the Board (a move Beal deemed, without explanation, “most unfortunate”).
 On Bagley’s behalf, Marston gathered information from the faculty regarding Dr. Miles, some of whom called him “arbitrary and underhanded.”
 Oddly, it is unclear where this deprecation came from; Beal cites this quote as adapted from an obituary in Popular Science Monthly, but it does not appear in the original.
-And while Beal seems to take exception to the characterization, at the same time he claims, “It was next to impossible for Dr. Miles to work intimately with others without having his own way.”7
+And while Beal seems to take exception to the characterization, at the same time he claims, “It was next to impossible for Dr. Miles to work intimately with others without having his own way.”†7

 In the end, with his two-thirds majority of the Board backing him, Governor Bagley demanded the resignation of Professor Miles.
 It is one of the uglier moments in the history of the Agricultural College, if for no other reason than that it led to a rare instance of redaction within the Minutes of the Board.8